 It’s important for the customer, the molder and toolmaker to be on the same page before beginning the project.
 The key to this relationship is that all parties have a shared vision, understand the project needs, and keep in mind the final goals and end product.

 Working with a partner who can build the tool and perform the molding will reduce the chances of information loss, ensure consistency in planning and outcome – translating into both a cost savings and a longer tool life.

 Quality, precision molds are obviously an important factor in the final success of the project.

 While the cost of the mold tool may vary, it is vital to the project that the cost of the mold doesn’t drive the overall process.
 This goes both ways.
 A less expensive injection mold does not necessarily mean an unfavorable outcome.

 It is important to think about the life of the product and the length of the product run when pricing your injection mold.
 For example, if the product is part of a market trend and you predict it will run for a short period of time, a less expensive mold tool may make sense.
-If the product will be in need for many years, you may want to invest more in your mold build, this can prevent down time and extensive mold maintenance.
+If the product will be in need for many years, you may want to invest more in your injection mold design, this can prevent downtime and extensive mold maintenance.